slaclab/mps_database/templates/epics_env/README.md

 ---------------------------------|---------------------------------------------------------------------
-header.template                  | Link node name and information about the MPS database ioc_info.template                | IOC_NAME environment variable used by iocAdmin mps_analog_channels_cmd.template | Used to define the named analog channels in the link node mps_scale_factor_cmd.template    | Used for the scale factors of the analog channels prefix.template                  | MPS PV name prefix env variable (L2MPS_PREFIX), used by all applications.
+header.template                  | Link node name and information about the MPS database ioc_info.template                | IOC_NAME environment variable used by iocAdmin prefix.template                  | MPS PV name prefix env variable (L2MPS_PREFIX), used by all applications.